 Templana is a popular marketplace for Asana templates.
 Many independent designers create and sell templates through this site.
-You can find a template for just about anything for a low, one-time fee.
-This is a great alternative to upgrading your Asana plan, especially if you are a startup or small businesses.
+You can find a template for just about anything for a low, onetime fee.
+This is a great alternative to upgrading your Asana plan, especially if you are a startup or small business.
 For example, a software startup can buy this Startup Management template for just $9, less than the cost of Asana subscription for one user for one month.
 This template has three built-in projects with 75 tasks.

 You can also convert one of your existing projects into a template or create a new one from scratch.
 For example, a digital marketing agency can convert an existing SEO campaign project into a template it can use for all future SEO campaigns.
-But you need Asana Premium subscription to create your own custom templates.
+But you need an Asana Premium subscription to create your own custom templates.

 If you use Asana to manage repetitive projects, you can copy an existing project to create a new one to save time.
 When you copy a project into a new one, Asana will create new tasks in the new project that are a copy of tasks in the old project.

 Adding Tasks to Asana Projects

 After you have set up your project, it’s time to add tasks to it.
 A task is the most granular element in Asana.
 A task has a title, description, and due date.
 You can assign a task to a team member so you can track performance.